jorol/processing-marc/extract.md

 ### Extract repeatable fields

 MARC data fields could be repeatbale.
-Use option `split:1` to create a list from all fields.
+Use option `split` to create a list from all fields.

 ```
 marc_map(650a,dc_subject,split:1)